Featured Projects

 Changing Culture & Building Power: Evaluating Berkeley’s Sugar-Sweetened Beverage Tax

-In 2014, voters in Berkeley passed Measure D, the nation’s first tax on the distribution of sugar-sweetened beverages, positioning the policy not only as a strategy to reduce chronic disease risk but also as a mechanism to advance racial equity and invest in community-led health initiatives.
+In 2014, voters in Berkeley, CA passed Measure D, the nation’s first tax on the distribution of sugar-sweetened beverages, positioning the policy not only as a strategy to reduce chronic disease risk, but also as a mechanism to advance racial equity and invest in community-led health initiatives.

 Council District 8: Reimagining Community Investment